FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Related Work

 Most existing FDG algorithms rely on domain-invariant representation learning through federated adversarial learning or federated representation alignment.
 For instance, FedADG \cite{fedadg} employs a global discriminator to enable the model to extract universal feature representations across clients while holding privacy principles.
 In addition, FedSR \cite{fedsr} adopts an L2-norm regularizer and a conditional mutual information regularizer to align representation distributions across clients.
 However, federated adversarial learning entails significant computational overhead and the risk of model collapse.
 Federated representation alignment, on the other hand, demonstrates limited effectiveness in large-scale federated learning contexts due to insufficient domain diversity on individual clients.

-While these FDG algorithms have contributed to enhancing the model's generalization ability to a certain extent, they remain insufficient in effectively addressing the constraints of limited data volume and domain diversity on each client, which impedes optimal performance.
+While these FDG algorithms have contributed to enhancing the model's generalization ability to a certain extent, they remain insufficient in effectively addressing the constraints of limited data volume and domain diversity on each client.
 To this end, CCST \cite{ccst} employs a cross-client style transfer approach based on AdaIN \cite{AdaIN} to generate samples with styles from other domains on the client side.
-However, CCST relies on a pre-trained VGG network \cite{vgg} to extract feature representations and perform sample reconstruction, while also needing to transmit these high-dimensional representations, which results in significant additional communication and computational overhead.
-Furthermore, transmitting these feature representations violates privacy protection principles in FL, as attackers can easily intercept these representations and reconstruct the original samples with the same decoder \cite{fl_privacy_survey1,fl_privacy_survey2}.
+However, CCST relies on a pre-trained VGG network \cite{vgg} to extract feature representations and reconstruct samples, while also needing to transmit these high-dimensional representations, which results in significant additional communication and computational overheads.
+Furthermore, transmitting these feature representations violates privacy protection principles in FL, as attackers can easily intercept these representations and reconstruct the samples with the same decoder \cite{fl_privacy_survey1,fl_privacy_survey2}.
 Additionally, the use of a pre-trained VGG network also partially violates the principles of domain generalization, as the target domain might be included in the pre-training dataset.

 Apart from the methods discussed above, other FDG approaches take different strategies.
 For instance, FedIIR \cite{fediir} implicitly learns invariant relationships across domains by aligning gradients, which allows the model to generalize to OOD data.
 Besides, GA \cite{ga} aids FDG by dynamically calibrating aggregation weights, thus minimizing generalization gaps across clients.
 However, these methods have not demonstrated significant advantages over other FDG approaches in experimental performance.